-On Wednesday, Liverpool FC will take extra steps to make its Anfield store 'autism-friendly' for 60 minutes, in support of the National Autistic Society's Autism Hour.
+Liverpool FC will take extra steps to make its Anfield store 'autism-friendly' for 60 minutes on the last Thursday of every month.

-Autism Hour is supported by more than 8,000 UK retailers and service providers, who allocate 60 minutes to provide autistic people and their families with a break from overwhelming noise and bright lights, which are common barriers to autistic people accessing shops and facilities.
+Autism Hour is supported by more than 8,000 UK retailers and service providers, which allocate 60 minutes to provide autistic people and their families with a break from overwhelming noise and bright lights - the common barriers autistic people face when accessing shops and facilities.